Abstract: Safety Considerations in the Generation of Clinical Grade Autologous IPS Cell Lines

 Motivated to be a part of the solution and support the continued and sustainable growth of the cell and gene therapy sector, ISCT is spearheading efforts in workforce development, training, and education.
 In 2022 ISCT was a key player in driving the development and deployment of programs and initiatives available not only to ISCT members but also to the wider CGT community.

 Recognizing that a third of ISCT members are early-stage professionals, ISCT invested significant resources in expanding the global ESP mentoring and leadership development programs.
-For the wider global ISCT community, the society also made significant efforts to expand its digital resources for not only facilitating topical and encouraging cross-collaboration with regional committees.
+For the wider global ISCT community, the society also made significant efforts to expand its digital resources for not only facilitating topical sessions but also encouraging cross-collaboration with regional committees.

 Bruce Levine, PhD